ElectricMaxxx/bepado-sdk/docs/rest_api.md

             <!-- ... -->
         </order-event>

 4. You save the Revision 2 from the `<revision>`-tag in your database as the last processed revision when you can guarantee that the event was stored on your side.
 If your server fails to save the revision then bepado will attempt to send the event again some time later.
+Using a database transaction to save both the events data and update the last revision is the best way to achieve this task.

 ### Event "order_created"